datamet/RESTful-chat-app/README.md

 ### Tokens

-`POST - /api/tokens` - Authenticates user and establishes connection
+`POST - /api/tokens` - Authenticates user, establishes connection and returns a new token

 *Header:*